MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-create-data-product-batch.md

    :::image type="content" source="../images/data-product-deployment-create.png" alt-text="Screenshot that shows the Create step in a data product batch deployment.":::

-The deployment might take a few minutes to finish.
+Deployment might take a few minutes to finish.

 ## Next steps